On this page

 Deduplication with insert_id

 For ingestion syncs only, Amplitude uses a unique identifier, insert_id, to match against incoming events and prevent duplicates.
-If within the same project, Amplitude receives an event with insert_id and device_id values that match the insert_id and device_id of a different event received within the last 7 days, Amplitude drops the most recent event.
+Within the same project, if Amplitude receives an event with insert_id and device_id values that match a different event received within the last 7 days, Amplitude drops the most recent event.

 Amplitude recommends that you set a custom insert_id for each event to prevent duplication.
 To set a custom insert_id, create a field that holds unique values, like random alphanumeric strings, in your dataset.
 Map the field as an extra property named insert_id in the guided converter configuration.